core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon joining the group, new servers are not aware of the sender sequence number values currently used by different clients to transmit group requests.
 This means that, when such servers receive a secure group request from a given client for the first time, they are not able to verify if that request is fresh and has not been replayed or (purposely) delayed.
 The same holds when a server loses synchronization with sender sequence numbers of clients, for instance after a device reboot.

-The exact way to address this issue depends on the specific use case and its synchronization requirements.
-The list of methods to handle synchronization of sender sequence numbers is part of the group communication policy, and different servers can use different methods. {{synch-ex}} describes three possible approaches that can be considered.
+The exact way to address this issue is application specific, and depends on the particular use case and its synchronization requirements.
+The list of methods to handle synchronization of sender sequence numbers is part of the group communication policy, and different servers can use different methods.

+Requests sent over Multicast must be Non-Confirmable (Section 8.1 of {{RFC7252}}), as overall most of the messages sent within a group.
+Thus, sender endpoints should store their outgoing messages for an amount of time defined by the application and sufficient to correctly handle possible retransmissions.

+{{synch-ex}} describes three possible approaches that can be considered for synchronization of sequence numbers.

 # Responsibilities of the Group Manager # {#sec-group-manager}

 The Group Manager is responsible for performing the following tasks:

-* Creating and managing OSCORE groups.
+1. Creating and managing OSCORE groups.
 This includes the assignment of a Gid to every newly created group, as well as ensuring uniqueness of Gids within the set of its OSCORE groups.

-* Defining policies for authorizing the joining of its OSCORE groups.
+2. Defining policies for authorizing the joining of its OSCORE groups.
 Such policies can be enforced by a third party, which is in a trust relation with the Group Manager and enforces join policies on behalf of the Group Manager.

-* Driving the join process to add new endpoints as group members.
+3. Driving the join process to add new endpoints as group members.

-* Establishing Security Common Contexts and providing them to authorized group members during the join process, together with a corresponding Security Sender Context.
+4. Establishing Security Common Contexts and providing them to authorized group members during the join process, together with a corresponding Security Sender Context.

-* Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process.
+5. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process.
 This includes ensuring uniqueness of Endpoints IDs within each of its OSCORE groups.

-* Defining a set of supported signature algorithms as part of the communication policy of each of its OSCORE groups, and signalling it to new endpoints during the join process.
+6. Defining a communication policy for each of its OSCORE groups, and signalling it to new endpoints during the join process.

-* Defining the methods to handle loss of synchronization with sender sequence numbers as part of the communication policy of each of its OSCORE groups, and signaling the one(s) to use to new endpoints during the join process.

-* Renewing the Security Context of an OSCORE group upon membership change, by revoking and renewing common security parameters and keying material (rekeying).
+7. Renewing the Security Context of an OSCORE group upon membership change, by revoking and renewing common security parameters and keying material (rekeying).

-* Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistent with the key management scheme used in the group joined by the new endpoint.
+8. Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistent with the key management scheme used in the group joined by the new endpoint.

-* Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.
+9. Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.

-The Group Manager may additionally be responsible for the following tasks:
+The Group Manager may also be responsible for the following tasks:

-* Acting as key repository, in order to store the public keys of the members of its OSCORE groups, and provide such public keys to other members of the same group upon request.
+1. Acting as key repository, in order to handle the public keys of the members of its OSCORE groups, and provide such public keys to other members of the same group upon request.
 This specification recommends that the Group Manager is entrusted to perform this task.

-* Acting as router device where endpoints register to correctly receive group messages sent to the multicast IP address of that group.
+The actual storage of public keys may be entrusted to a separate secure storage device.

-* Autonomously and locally enforcing access policies to authorize new endpoints to join its OSCORE groups.
+2. Autonomously and locally enforcing access policies to authorize new endpoints to join its OSCORE groups.

 # Security Considerations  # {#sec-security-considerations}